Questions ranked in order of most common:

 Q: What do you do at the camps regarding handwashing?

 A: We also remind campers to clean their hands frequently, especially around snack and lunch.
 We make this part of every day’s routine.
-At certain locations sinks are available, and when not, we make sure campers sanitize their hands before chowing down their food.
+We have running water at all locations.
+Some of our camp sites have indoor sinks, some have portable restroom sinks with running water, and some sites utilize hoses.
+We also offer campers hand sanitizer before chowing down their food.
 Again, parents can feel free to give more specific directions on their child’s camp registration or speak with a staff member directly at camp.

 Q: What is the multi-sport camp curriculum like and how much soccer is played?